Levant-vACC/Levant-vACC-library/docs/Aerodromes/OLBB FIR/Beirut (OLBA)/Beirut.md

 All VFR clearances are assigned by the revelant TWR controller.

 ### VFR Circuits
-VFR Circuits are only permitted on runways 17 and 35.
+VFR Circuits are preferred on runways 17 and 35.

 All VFR light aircraft wishing to remain in the circuit at Beirut shall be issued `1000ft`, all VFR medium and heavy aircraft wishing to remain in the circuit at Beirut shall be issues `2000ft`, and the following circuit directions: